Do you want to live a great life? Do you feel like your life isn’t going the way you want?

 7. Start investing.

-In 2017, I want you to start investing if you haven’t done so yet.
+I want you to start investing if you haven’t done so yet.

 You want to invest your money so that you can: